Council Rock High School North: Academics

-In 2021 U.S. News & World Report ranked Council Rock High School North 33rd within Pennsylvania and 1,030th nationally among high schools.
+In 2021, U.S. News & World Report ranked Council Rock High School North 33rd in Pennsylvania and 1,030th nationally among high schools.

 Council Rock High School North offers 19 Advanced Placement courses.
 The Advanced Placement participation rate at the school is 48%.
 Council Rock North is known as one of the top tier public schools in the Bucks County Region.

-Of the 2009 graduates, ten were named valedictorians, 17 were named National Merit Semi-Finalists (outscoring 99.5% of all PSAT test-takers), 20 were named National Merit Commended students, and all 17 semi-finalists attained finalist status.
+Among the 2009 graduates, ten were named valedictorians, 17 were named National Merit Semi-Finalists (outscoring 99.5% of all PSAT test-takers), 20 were named National Merit Commended students, and all 17 semi-finalists attained finalist status.
 In the 2008–09 school year, 45 students were named Advanced Placement Scholars.
 SAT scores routinely exceed the national and state averages; Critical Reading, Writing and Math average scores were 550, 546 and 568, respectively.
 The difference, for all three sections combined, in national average SAT scores and Council Rock North student average SAT scores is 163 points.

 Philadelphia magazine recognized Council Rock High School North as one of the top schools in the Philadelphia Metropolitan Area; Council Rock High Schools were the only high schools in Bucks County named to the "50 Best Schools List" (2004).
 Council Rock High School North ranked as the top public school in Bucks County in 2005, 2006, and 2008.
 Newsweek ranked Council Rock High School North as one of America's top schools in 2007.
 Mid-Atlantic Construction magazine recognized Council Rock North's renovations as the "Project of the Year" in the K–12 category.